 Not to be confused with the fairly boring London Bridge, Tower Bridge is not just nice to look at, you can go inside, stand on the glass walkway and then check out the engine rooms which are used to open the bridge when big boats go by.

-There are so many things you can do on the River Thames, we created a whole itinerary all about it.
+There are so many things you can do on the River Thames so we won’t get into it here.
+We’ve created a whole itinerary all about it just to make things easier for you.
+Enjoy!

 Where all the big decisions get made.
 Follow the audio guide tour to learn all about what happens inside.